Date of Award

 After restoration, hyporheic exchange rates increased by an order of magnitude immediately adjacent to the cross-vane and engineered rock riffle, when compared to exchange rates around the riffle in pre-restoration conditions.
 Away from the restoration structure, exchange rates are similar between pre- and post- restoration.
 A Rhodamine WT injection suggested 100% of streambed pore water immediately adjacent to the structure originated from the stream, while the rest of the study site received roughly 20 percent stream water.
 Evidence of nitrate production and uptake were seen across the pre-restoration riffle, but the post-restoration cross-vane and rock riffle showed evidence of only nitrate uptake.
 Therefore, although restoration produces hot spots of hyporheic exchange, the high exchange rates reduce hyporheic flow path residence time such that nitrate production cannot change nitrate concentrations in the streambed.
 While zones of groundwater inputs are present pre- and post- restoration, the zone of groundwater upwelling increased post-restoration, suggesting cross-vane installation may have disturbed subsurface hydraulic conductivity.

 Zimmer, Margaret, "Effects Of Stream Restoration And Storm Events On Stream-Groundwater Interactions" (2013).
-Earth Sciences - Theses.
+Earth & Environmental Sciences - Theses.
 4.